Zhaothon/Zhaothon/README.md

 A 16-year-old boy

-liveing in a certain place.
+living in a certain place.

 ---